- Epistles(NT) Philippians 1:15~30

 In this passage we learn Paul’s joy in several aspects.
-First, in how he responded to trouble-makers (15-18a).
+First, in how he responded to those who were trying to stir up trouble for him (15-18a).
 Second, in how he overcame adverse circumstances, even death (19-21).
-Third, in how he considered others above himself (22-26).
-And finally, in how he fought against those who opposed the gospel faith (27-30).
+Third, in how he thought about others’ spiritual welfare above his own (22-26).
+And finally, in how he fought against those who opposed gospel faith (27-30).
 Through this we can learn his attitude toward suffering for Christ.

 First, Paul rejoiced because Christ was preached (15-18).
 In the previous lesson we learned that Paul challenged a hard situation with the gospel, having confidence in the Lord who is the Sovereign Ruler of all.
 God used Paul to advance the gospel by evangelizing the whole palace guard.
 Most of the brothers and sisters in Christ heard about this and became confident in the Lord to proclaim the gospel.
 But there were two different motives.
 Look at verse 15.
 “It is true that some preach Christ out of envy and rivalry, but others out of goodwill.”
 The latter did so out of love; they loved Paul and the gospel that he preached.
 They knew that Paul was in prison, not for his own sins, but for Christ, who was using him to defend the gospel.
 They accepted Paul’s authority as an apostle.
 They trusted Paul, prayed for him, and supported him.
 To Paul, they were heroes of gospel ministry and a source of encouragement.
 On the other hand, another group of people preached the gospel out of selfish ambition, supposing that they could stir up trouble for Paul while he was in chains (17).
 They were jealous of Paul’s success because it overshadowed their own work.
 They thought their own ministry would be more successful without Paul.
 Their motive was to cause Paul even more pain.
 They were like those who throw gasoline on a fire.
 Having to deal with such people while in prison is enough to drive anyone out of their minds.